Skip To Main Content

 Minnesota Department of Education Resources

-Minnesota's child development and parenting information available on Facebook and Twitter
+Minnesota's child development and parenting information is available on Facebook

-We are using these tools to complement our other communication efforts, such as Minnesota Help Me Grow, an interagency initiative of the State of Minnesota (Departments of Education, Health and Human Services) partnering with local service agencies to provide resources about the development of young children for parents and professionals.
+MDE is using social media to complement their other communication efforts, such as Minnesota Help Me Grow, an interagency initiative of the State of Minnesota (Departments of Education, Health and Human Services) partnering with local service agencies to provide resources about the development of young children for parents and professionals.
 These resources include information on developmental milestones, YouTube videos, caregiver strategies to support development, screening and evaluation, and how to talk about developmental concerns.

-We encourage everyone interested in child development, early childhood education and parenting topics in Minnesota to "like" our Facebook page and "follow" us on Twitter.
-Users can find our Facebook page by searching for the Minnesota Department of Education and follow our Twitter updates @MnDeptEd.
+CHPS and MDE encourage everyone interested in child development, early childhood education and parenting topics in Minnesota to "like" the Facebook page.
+Users can find the MDE Facebook page by searching for the Minnesota Department of Education.
 Also, visit YouTube for department videos.

 University of Minnesota Extension Family Resources